-Training may also vary based on the field they work in.
-Some psychologists, such as industrial/organizational (I/O) psychologists, study human behavior in workplaces and may not study individual mental health at all.
+Training may also vary based on the field the professional works in.
+Some psychologists, such as industrial/organizational (I/O) psychologists, study human behavior in workplaces and may not study individual mental health.

 At a minimum, a doctoral degree is needed for someone to be considered a practicing psychologist.
 Titles can vary by state — in some states, you can call yourself a psychotherapist with a master’s degree, but you need a PhD or a PsyD to be a psychologist.

 Many PhDs with this training can also do research, teach, or do clinical work.
-It’s the same as with medicine — you can enter into research through fellowships, but you can also do a sufficient amount of research in graduate school to qualify for university-level research positions.
+It’s the same as with medical professionals — they can enter into research through fellowships, but they can also do a sufficient amount of research in graduate school to qualify for university-level research positions.

-Psychologists who offer medical care of some sort, whether independently or in clinical settings, typically hold a doctorate in psychology (PsyD) or a PhD.
+Psychologists who offer medical care of some sort, whether independently or in clinical settings, typically hold a PsyD or a PhD.

-PsyD specialists can also focus on therapeutic treatment or assessment, but their training tends to focus on how to understand research for treatment applications, while PhD specialists emphasize conducting the research itself.
+PsyD specialists may also focus on therapeutic treatment or assessment, but their training tends to center on how to understand research for treatment applications.
+PhD specialists, on the other hand, are more likely to emphasize conducting the research itself.

 Still, a PhD or PsyD requires years of additional training before obtaining a license to help clients in either a private practice or a clinic.

-Some psychologists conduct research only.
-But all therapists or counselors provide some therapy to their clients.
+Some psychologists only conduct research rather than providing therapy, whereas all therapists and counselors provide some type of therapy to their clients.

 Overall, therapists and psychologists help you achieve your individual therapy goals.
-Both tend to be open-minded, empathetic, and understanding, allowing your personal challenges to decide the course of your counseling, therapy, or treatment.
+Both tend to be open-minded, empathetic, and understanding.
+They generally allow your personal challenges to decide the course of your counseling, therapy, or treatment.

-Therapists typically use a more holistic approach discussing your whole person, allowing you to focus on your emotional state.
+Therapists typically use a more holistic approach.
+This means discusses your whole person, allowing you to focus on your emotional state.
 Psychologists may focus more on how thoughts and behaviors interact with your environment.

 All therapists who offer care and treatment must have a minimum of a master’s degree.
-Some might also hold PhDs in their specialty.
+Some might also hold doctorates in their specialty.

 In addition to education, therapists tend to hold certificates or licenses related to their specialty.
-This means that the therapist or counselor will go through additional training in their specialty, along with exams.
+This means that a therapist or counselor will go through additional training in their specialty, along with taking exams.
 Licenses are typically overseen by individual states to help regulate therapy practices.

-Some therapists also specialize in group therapy, which include larger groups of clients working through similar issues.
+Some therapists also specialize in group therapy, which includes larger groups of people working through similar concerns.